nodunayo/keybits/poodr_metz/3_managing_dependencies.md

 #### Explicitly define defaults

-When you've got defaults that are simple Strings or numbers, use the `fetch` method:
+When you've got defaults that are simple strings or numbers, use the `fetch` method:

 ```ruby
 def initialize(args)